-Here we look at some suggestions for free/cheap events and days out for all the family to enjoy this half term.
+QuidMarket, the short term loans specialists, have some suggestions for free/cheap events and days out for all the family to enjoy this half term.

 If you’re ever struggling for something different then look no further than the National Trust website.
 They have a dedicated section for this October Half Term holidays, from outdoor rambling, treasure hunting or even indoor activities for those rainy days.

 And, with it being Halloween this half term why not try pumpkin carving at a Halloween “spooky storytelling”.
 Just head over to the National Trust website to find a fun activity near you.

 Find a freebie